 How to create banner ADs for Display campaigns

-(All banner ads shown in this post serve an illustrative purpose only, and are not to be taken as an endorsement.)
+(All banner ads shown in this post serve an illustrative purpose and are not to be taken as an endorsement.)

 Today's article aims to be exactly the kind of resource I never managed to find when I was starting off in Marketing.
 The kind of resource which plainly describes the basics of graphic design, and provides a step-by-step methodology to creating passable banner ads.